mcguffin/two-factor-webauthn/README.md

 --------------
 This plugin is currently a proof of concept.
 Better not se it in a production environment.

-As the issue on [WebAuthn in Two Factor](https://github.com/WordPress/two-factor/issues/232) is still open.
+See this issue on [WebAuthn in Two Factor](https://github.com/WordPress/two-factor/issues/232).

 Installation